Lucianod28/dotfiles/README.md

 # dotfiles
 This repo contains the configuration files (dotfiles) I use for vim and zsh.
-These are both fairly rudimentary and the .zsh is currently just a slightly modified ohmyzsh! config, though this will change in the near future.
-I used sync.sh to symlink these configs into my root directory.
+I manage zsh plugins myself. `sync.sh` symlinks the vim and zsh configs to the root directory and updates ohmyzsh plugins.